graphistry/graphistry-cli/docs/testing-an-install.md

 Takes about 5-10min.
 See `Quick Testing` below for an expedited variant.

+To test your base Docker environment for GPU RAPIDS (but not docker-compose), [see the main docs](../README.md#test-your-environment-setup)

 ## 0. Start

 * Put the container in `/var/home/my_user/releases/my_release_1`: Ensures relative paths work, and good persistence hygiene across upgrades